mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Send pings from server to client

-You can track the list of all opened UIs, and send some dummy RPC request (executeJS or similar) periodically to every UI via ui.access().
-These UIDLs will get sent over the LongPolling GET request nor WEBSOCKET_XHR (given that there's no current request ongoing).
+You can track the list of all opened UIs, and send some dummy RPC request (executeJS or similar) periodically to every UI via `ui.access()`.
+These UIDLs will get sent over the LongPolling GET request or the websocket pipe in case of WEBSOCKET_XHR
+(given that there's no current request ongoing; if there is, then Vaadin will piggyback on the current request connection and will send the response through there).

 This should prevent load-balancers/proxies/firewalls from killing the connection.
 Unfortunately this still won't help in the case of "spuriously broken connection".

+This is just an idea, unverified yet.

 ### Disable polling when using Push